-Under our Outside Director Compensation Policy (the "Policy"), our non-employee directors receive equity awards and cash retainers as compensation for service on our Board and its committees.
+The Compensation Committee evaluates the appropriate level and form of compensation for non-employee directors and recommends compensation changes to the Board when appropriate.
+Under our Outside Director Compensation Policy (as amended, the "Policy"), our non-employee directors receive equity awards and cash retainers as compensation for service on our Board and its committees.
 This Policy is intended to enable us to attract qualified directors, provide them with compensation at a level that is consistent with our compensation objectives and, in the case of equity-based compensation, align their interests with those of our stockholders.
+The Policy was updated in fiscal 2023.